UCL/rsd-engineeringcourse/session01/02plots.md

 ### Why write software to manage your data and plots?

+When data is manipulated in spreadsheets, the changes cannot be shared or checked.

-We should use programs for our entire research pipeline.
+If we use programs for our entire research pipeline, the process is recorded for clarity and reproducibility.

 Not just main simulation or numerical code, but also the small scripts which we use to tidy up data and produce plots.

-This should be code, so that the whole research pipeline is recorded for reproducibility.
-Data manipulation in spreadsheets cannot be shared or checked.

-It should be *good* code, because research conclusions are just as wrong if the plotting script is wrong as if the code that generates the data is wrong.
+It should be *good* code, because every step in the pipeline is important.
+Errors when plotting may be as damaging as errors when generating data.

 ### Analysing patient data